 Bergen, the ‘gateway to the fjords’ on Norway’s south-west coast, is the country’s second largest city.
 It has a population of fiercely proud inhabitants, and it’s rumoured the seven tree-covered mountains surrounding the city are home to trolls.

-I recently paid Bergen a whistle-stop visit, as part of a press trip with Visit Norway and Fjord Norway.
+I paid Bergen a whistle-stop visit, as part of a press trip with Visit Norway and Fjord Norway.
+Our trip lasted four days, and you can see the itinerary here.
 There’s plenty to keep family holidaymakers occupied on a longer stay, but here’s what you might expect if (like us) you only have 24 hours to spend in Bergen.

-Quaint streets and a UNESCO World Heritage site
+Quaint streets and Bryggen, a UNESCO World Heritage site

 Bergen’s most-recognised landmark is Bryggen, a colourful cluster of buildings overlooking the harbour.
 The houses, a UNESCO World Heritage site and which are now mostly restaurants and shops, were established in around 1350 by the Hanseatic League, a guild of tradespeople.
 In the summer months the harbour in front of Bryggen is buzzing with people enjoying coffee, beer and seafood dishes, brought in by the fishing boats lining the harbour.